rentry/rentry.github.io/_posts/2019-04-13-revenue-by-county-choropleth.md

 ![Map of the United States showing relative revenue figures by county]({{ site.baseurl }}/assets/images/revenue-by-county-map.svg)

+This scale preserves the variations in the data with more fidelity, especially at the lower end of the distribution.

 It needs more work, but it serves as a good prototype for evaluating the data.